respoke/docs/src/troubleshooting/index.md

 ## Audio / Video Not Working in Chrome 45+ But Worked Prior

-This issue could be caused by the ['self' source expression change to exclude 'blob:'][1] in Chrome's implementation of [Content Security Policy][2] that became the default behavior in Chrome 45.
+This issue may be caused by the ['self' source expression change to exclude 'blob:'][1] in Chrome's implementation of [Content Security Policy][2] that became the default behavior in Chrome 45.
 If you are using a Content Security Policy to protect your site from XSS attacks and were not aware of this change, it could potentially prevent your audio and video calls from properly rendering the media, which would cause the audio to not play or the video element to not show up.

-Typically if your application is affected by this problem, you will see an error message printed in the javascript console of your browser indicating that it refused to render a url starting with 'blob://' due to the Content Security Policy settings in effect.
+If your application is affected by this problem, you will see an error message printed in the javascript console of your browser indicating that it refused to render a url starting with 'blob://' due to the Content Security Policy settings in effect.